Force over Distance: Chapter 37

 //Yes?// Rush’s projection was a gloss of politeness atop a wave of irritation.
 “Don’t worry about it, Eli,” he said.

-“Next time I organize Destiny Bingo ‘DWAIE’ is definitely gonna be of the squares,” Eli muttered, then raised his voice in aggravation, “though I already have enough of it for an AMAZING MONTAGE.”
+“Next time I organize Destiny Bingo ‘DWAIE’ is definitely gonna be one of the squares,” Eli muttered, then raised his voice in aggravation, “though I already have enough of it for an AMAZING MONTAGE.”

 //Why didn’t you mention this?// Young asked.